Noriaela/ytdl-explorer/README.md

 ### Quick Note:
-If you're downloading things from Twitter I have the script use grab cookies from firefox.
+If you're downloading things from Twitter I have the script grab cookies from firefox.

 ### How to use it
 1. [Download the ZIP archive of this repository](https://github.com/noriaela/ytdl-explorer/archive/refs/heads/main.zip)